kalidindis/katana-tutorial-swift/Chapter3/README.md

 Before starting the implementation of the game's logic, we want to give an overview of how the business logic is structured in Katana applications.

-The first difference with respect to MVC approach, which is the most common one in iOS development, is that we only have a single source of truth.
-Every single piece of information related to the application should be stored in a single place.
+The first difference with respect to the MVC approach, which is the most common one in iOS development, is that we only have a single source of truth.
+Every single piece of information should be stored in a single place.
 We call this place **store**.
-Starting from the information we have in the store, we can describe our UI.
+Starting from the information we have in the store we can describe our UI.
 Every time something changes in the store, Katana recomputes the UI desciption of the application.
-This may seems very computationally expensive, but in reality it isn't.
+This may seem very computationally expensive, but in reality it isn't.
 Katana, in fact, is able to perform several checks and adopt strategies to minimise the UI computation.

 As we discussed in the second chapter, we don't put any business logic in the UI description.
-The question now is: how can we change the store when the user interacts with the application?
-Katana provides the concept of **action**.
-An action represents an intent to do something, or a signal that something has happened.
+The question now is: how can we change the store when users interact with the application?
+In Katana we can leverage the **actions** to update the store.
+An action represents an intent to do something, or a signal that something has occurred.
 When an action is dispatched, the state is updated and this triggers an update of the UI.

 This approach is very different from the common ones in the iOS development world.
-So we did we decided to adopt it for Katana?
+Why did we decided to adopt it for Katana?
 There are many reasons, but the main ones are:

-- The architecture is predictable: information flow in a single direction (store, ui, action and then store)
+- The architecture is predictable: information flow in a single direction (store, ui, action and then store again)
 - Having a single source of truth instead of many managers (or models) with their own state means that is easier to see and understand the state of the application.
-Think about a situation where you have a crash (maybe in production): you can dump the store and the action that caused the bug.
-With this dump you can reproduce the crash in your development environment.
-This is extremely powerful
+Think about a situation where you have a crash (maybe in production): you can dump the store and the action that led to the bug.
+With this dump you can reproduce the crash in your development environment: this is extremely powerful
 - Every single piece of the architecture is meant to be easily testable.
 This is very important, especially in complex applications

 Now that we have a general idea about the architecture, let's move to the fun part: implement the logic of our game.